Steve McMahon: Liverpool

-McMahon scored frequently for a man in his position as Liverpool won the 1988 League title.
+McMahon frequently scored for a man in his position as Liverpool won the 1988 League title.
 Memorable strikes included a 30-yard shot against Manchester United and the opener in a crucial Merseyside derby against Everton, although Liverpool only won the latter of those two games.
 When Liverpool reached the FA Cup final again, McMahon was one of the team's two Scousers (along with Aldridge) obliged to perform a localised rap on the official FA Cup final song Anfield Rap, written in a trend-encapsulating rap and house music style by teammate Craig Johnston.
 The song got to No. 3 in the UK charts, but Liverpool lost the final at Wembley to Wimbledon.

 McMahon was afforded the ultimate respect by Vinnie Jones, who said that if he could stop McMahon, then Wimbledon could stop Liverpool.
-Jones and Mcmahon locked horns early on, and Jones fouled McMahon aggressively early on in the game with a two footed tackle.
+Jones and McMahon locked horns early on, and Jones fouled McMahon aggressively early on in the game with a two footed tackle.
 In Jones's autobiography he recounted that he wanted to "take out their top man" and McMahon actually managed to smash Jones in the eye with his elbow on the way down from the tackle, which led to a cut and scar on his face that remained on his face for a while.
 McMahon clashed with John Fashanu and Dennis Wise frequently throughout the match, although Liverpool lost on the day.
 McMahon was voted second place in the PFA Player Of the Year Awards, the winner being his colleague John Barnes.
-Later in 1988, McMahon won his first of 17 caps for England.
-There had been widespread clamouring in the press for manager Bobby Robson to select him, and indeed ITV commentator Brian Moore rapped a verse to that effect on the Cup final song ("Well Steve McMahon sure can rap, it's about time he had an England cap; so come on Bobby Robson, he's your man; 'cause if anyone can, Macca can!") with the last expression repeated in a scratch mix manner to emulate Melle Mel's rap which praised Chaka Khan on her 1984 hit, I Feel For You.
-Robson awarded him his debut on 17 February 1988 in a friendly international with Israel in Tel Aviv.
-McMahon played the full 90 minutes along with fellow Reds Barnes and skipper Beardsley but couldn't influence a victory having instead to make do with a goalless draw.

 In 1989 McMahon was again a regular fixture as Liverpool again chased a "double" of League and FA Cup.
 As one of the local lads in the team, he was deeply affected by the Hillsborough disaster during the FA Cup semi-final on 15 April.
 Brian Clough was publicly critical of McMahon afterwards.
 Liverpool won the Cup by 3 goals to 2 – McMahon set up the opening goal for Aldridge after just 4 minutes of the final – but they lost the League title in a decider at Anfield against Arsenal.